dbaron/declarative-partial-updates/README.md

 1. Multiple views that match the same route can be present at the same time.
 1. Similarly, multiple routes can match the same URL at the same time.
 This is by design.
 1. The `match` attribute can be bikeshed... perhaps `matchroute`.
+2. Alternatively, we could start with more of a CSS-centric approach, with `<script type=routemap>` but without a new element.
+See #14.

 ### Part 3: Declarative same-document navigation